Cornell-Tech-PAML-Course-2023/homework2/README.md

 Use the following functions in plot_learning_curve()
 * st.plotly_chart() - used to display learning curves.
 * Plotly.subplots make_plots() function to create learning curve plots.
 Use the fig.add_trace() function to plot training and validation curves.

-Use the following functions to collect input from the web app:
-* st.multiselect() - function that creates a menu for selecting a trained model to evaluate.
-* st.multiselect() - function that creates a menu for selecting a ‘Learning Curve’ and ‘Metric Results’.

 ## Task 21 (Checkpoint 9): Display Evaluation Results.